Tuesday, June 30, 2009

 The Roots of Mrs. Roosevelt’s Anti-Catholicism

-Even as devoted an admirer of Mrs. Roosevelt as Lash had to acknowledge, “Somewhere deep in her subconscious was an anti-Catholicism which was a part of her Protestant heritage.”
-He traces this back to her great-grandmother Ludlow’s Sunday school exercise books, which inveighed against the dangers of “popery.”
+Even as devoted an admirer of Mrs. Roosevelt as Lash acknowledged, “Somewhere deep in her subconscious was an anti-Catholicism which was a part of her Protestant heritage.”
+He traced this to her great-grandmother Ludlow’s Sunday school exercise books, which inveighed against “popery.”

 Mrs. Roosevelt’s son Elliott was considerably more emphatic about the sources of her prejudices in the memoir he co-authored with James Brough, Mother R: Eleanor Roosevelt’s Untold Story.

-He relates in considerable detail how, from her childhood on, she had associated Catholicism with Tammany Hall corruption; how she felt that Catholics owed more loyalty to their faith than their country; how she supported (as she claimed correctly in her rejoinder to Spellman) Al Smith as President, but only for as long as he proved useful in getting her polio-stricken husband back into the political arena; and how, on her most vulnerable point, she remembered that her husband broke his wedding vows with Lucy Mercer Rutherfurd, a Catholic.
+He relates in detail how, from childhood on, she associated Catholicism with Tammany Hall corruption; how she felt that Catholics owed more loyalty to their faith than their country; how she supported (as she claimed correctly in her rejoinder to Spellman) Al Smith as President, but only for as long as he proved useful in getting her polio-stricken husband back into the political arena; and how, on her most vulnerable point, she remembered her husband's affair with Lucy Mercer Rutherfurd, a Catholic.

 Unlike her statements on African-Americans and Jews, where she frequently, generously—and accurately—alluded to their struggle for acceptance and rights, you would have to search high and low to find a similar comment on behalf of Catholics.